keskiju/autocomplete-java/README.md

 * Fine tuning and small fixes

 Maybe later:
+* Compilation from source (on project load / on file save) as a separate package.
+Refresh after compilation.
 * Autocomplete constructors
 * Autocomplete get and set implementations
 * Show inherited class members